microsoft/dpu-utils/README.md

 * `dpu_utils.utils.{load,save}_json[l]_gz` convenience methods for loading .json[l].gz from the filesystem.
 * `dpu_utils.utils.git_tag_run` that tags the current working directory git the state of the code.
 * `dpu_utils.utils.run_and_debug` when an exception happens, start a debug session.
 Usually a wrapper of `__main__`.
+* `dpu_utils.utils.ChunkWriter` that helps writing chunks to the output.

 TensorFlow Utilities:
 * `dpu_utils.tfutils.GradRatioLoggingOptimizer` a wrapper around optimizers that logs the ratios of grad norms to parameter norms.